-Significant transactions subject to estimates are included in the balance of direct loans and loan guarantees receivables, federal employee and veteran benefits payable, securities and investments, investments in SPVs, investments in GSEs, tax receivables, loan guarantees liability, depreciation, other actuarial liabilities, cost and earned revenue allocations, as well as contingencies and any related recognized liabilities.
+Significant transactions subject to estimates are included in the balance of loans receivable, net, federal employee and veteran benefits payable, investments, investments in SPVs, investments in GSEs, tax receivables, loan guarantee liabilities, depreciation, other actuarial liabilities, cost and earned revenue allocations, as well as contingencies and any related recognized liabilities.

 The government recognizes the sensitivity of credit reform modeling to slight changes in some model assumptions and uses regular review of model factors, statistical modeling, and annual reestimates to reflect the most accurate cost of the credit programs to the U.S. government.
-Federal Credit Reform Act of 1990 loan receivables and loan guarantees are disclosed in Note 4-Direct Loans and Loan Guarantees Receivable, Net and Loan Guarantees Liability.
+Federal Credit Reform Act of 1990 loan receivables and loan guarantees are disclosed in Note 4-Loans Receivable, Net and Loan Guarantee Liabilities.